Sometimes you’re Kiss . . . and sometimes you’re Rockicks: Phantoms from the Rock ’n’ Roll Oblivion

 Unlike most of this writer’s favorite bands of the pre-classic rock epoch, such as the radio-ignored Angel, Axis, Blackjack, Black Sheep, the Boyzz, Fortnox, the Godz, Legs Diamond, Piper, Rex, Riggs, Roadmaster, Stars, and Target — which we rockers would not have known, if not for the days of the hard-copy rock press — and April Wine, May Day, Riot, Shooting Star, and Survivor — which received additional, but bare minimal, radio support — Rockicks received neither the ink or airwaves of other bands.

-Rockicks opening for a KROQ-FM sponsored event/courtesy of S. Mitchell Facebook.
+Rockicks opening for a KROQ-FM sponsored event.

 Rockicks was one of those lost nuggets you discovered, not through the rock press or radio or record company marketing.
 Like any gold-infected pirate, you sailed off on the asphalt waves in your cherished, used 1975 Pontiac Firebird and dove into the vinyl ocean of a local record store and you found it — by accident.
 As with the above noted bands, Rockicks was the happiest of accidents for this writer.
 Rockicks, like those other bands, was my band; I found them.
 Rockicks wasn’t the latest, trendy spandex ’n’ hairspray pretty-boy band or some candy-coated new wave cookie cutter or some droning electro-pop unit marketed by Madison Avenue-dictated radio programmers.
 Rockicks was real rock ’n’ roll rife with heart, body, and soul.
 There was no second-rate Kiss-theatrics, no Knackesque cloning, no second-generational loss copying of the Cars.
 This was down-and-dirty rock ’n’ roll of majestic, Cheap Trick-proportions.
 “How in the hell did I not hear about these guys when this album first dropped in stores?”
 I asked.
 “Why did I find out about it after the fact?”
 I miffed.